 Important Dates and Links

-Paper and Abstract Submission Deadline: October 1, 2025 (AOE)
+Paper and Abstract Submission Deadline: Extended to October 8, 2025 (AOE) October 1, 2025 (AOE)

 Register HERE!
 Participation will be capped at 200 for the first year-- don't wait, register now!